Natetp/SARIMA-model.py/README.md

 Process finished with exit code 0

 # Total pax forecast (Updated data as of Jun 2023)
 The following table shows the comparison of the forecasted data versus the actual data.
-The first 6-month pax traffic data was provided to validate the accuracy of the model.
+The first 6-month pax traffic data was provided by SGN airport to validate the accuracy of the model.
 The Mean Absolute Percentage Error (MAPE) is 6.02%.
 It seems the results of SARIMA(2,1,2)(0,1,1,12) are quite close to actual traffic data.
 The last 6-month traffic data will be compared at the end of this year.
 | Date | Forecast |	Actual | Absolute % Error|
 | -------- | --------- | --------- | ----- |
 | 2023-01-01 | 3,508,168 | 3,816,658 | 8.08% |